asosnik530/EntertainmentBuster/README.md

 ![image1](resources/tv_shows_1.png)

  - The file named “Netflix_Queries.sql” shows the queries used in pgAdmin 4 to create all tables.
 After all tables were created, they were exported as csv files and saved in the “Data Files” folder for further analysis and visualizations.
 We also created a connection string using SQLAlchemy to run a query on popular titles based on ratings and genre.
 The file named “Netflix_Database_Connection.ibynb” shows a breakdown of the connection string.
-Below is a breakdown of our ERD relationships for our SQL database.

 ## Machine Learning Model